Alonso-del-Arte/chess/doc/Variants.md

 chess, but with one more option: you can promote a pawn to a king.
 And in fact, that's usually the best choice.

+In this variant, kings are actually worth less than pawns.
+Kings can be captured and the game continues if both sides still have other pieces on the board.

+Sometimes it can even happen that both sides have just one piece each and the winner is determined by who can get captured while eluding having to capture.

 This variant is also called "losing chess" or "suicide chess."

 I routinely win on level 4 in this variant.